za3k/qr-backup/docs/FAQ.md

 Here's how they are similar/different
 - Both have the same essential goal and flow: back some stuff up to paper and restore it later.
-- Paperbak is Windows-only; qr-backup runs on Linux CLI and probably mac CLI.
+- Paperbak is Windows-only; qr-backup runs on Linux command-line.
 - Paperbak is focused around shoving the most data on paper possible (with some nice extras). qr-backup is focused on easy restore that actually works (with some nice extras).
 - I'm not super clear if Paperback actually/still works end to end (haven't tested it firsthand, because no Windows).
-I'll check if I can get cyphar to work on Linux.
-It would definitely be a good second tool, I'd probably use both.
 - Paperbak is designed to want a high-quality scanner (3x print dpi). qr-backup can use a webcam, sucky scanner, or whatever else that can read QR codes with a little hacking.
 - At a best estimate, with default settings, Paperbak stores 300KB/page, and qr-backup stores 3KB/page.
 Most of this is Paperbak requiring a good scanner, and qr-backup requiring an average webcam.
 QR, zbar, and qr-backup inefficiencies also contribute some.
 - Paperbak uses a proprietary format, and needs Paperbak to restore. qr-backup uses an esoteric mix of existing formats like QR and gzip, and can be restored with a bash oneliner of standard linux tools.